 A popular tactic that can make part exchange cheaper is asking the dealer what you could get against a ‘runout.’

-Runout models are cheap due to the fact that cars at the end of their shelf-life tend to depreciate in value much quicker, as many buyers will wait for the new model to appear – and, as a result, the manufacturers will cut back the prices of their previous models.
+Runout models are cheap due to the fact that cars at the end of their shelf-life tend to depreciate in value much quicker, as many buyers will wait for the new model to appear.
+As a result, manufacturers cut back the prices of their previous models.

 What documents do you need to part exchange?

-If you do decide to go ahead with the part exchange of your car, you need to remember to bring the following with you:
+If you do decide to go ahead with a part exchange, you’ll need to remember to bring the following with you:

-If you’ll be taking out finance, you’ll also need the following:
+And if you’re taking out finance, you’ll also need:

 Be prepared to walk away from a part exchange

-The most important thing to remember throughout the car-buying process is that you are in charge.
-Until you have signed on the dotted line, received the money, and handed over the keys, you are in control.
+Never forget throughout the process of buying a car that you’re in charge!
+Until you’ve signed on the dotted line, received the money, and handed over the keys, you’re in control.

 If you know what your car is actually worth, and you stick to your guns, it’s extremely likely that any dealer will raise the ‘best price’.
 Plus, the research you do at the initial stage of the process will give you the confidence to walk away from the lower offers.